semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ### sem get agent properties {#sem-get-agent-types-props}

-The `sem get agent` command can be used to view properties on a specific self-hosted agents.
+The `sem get agent` command can be used to view properties on specific self-hosted agents.
 You need to provide the unique agent name.

 The syntax is: